MWSchmid/HiCdat/README.md

 <a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/linux_64bit.zip?raw=true">linux 64bit binary</a>

-At the moment available are the 64bit binaries (above), the R-code, and an Arabidopsis tutorial for the HiC data analysis in R (this is working on all platforms).
-I am working on a tutorial for the data pre-processing.
+Data for pre-processing tutorial:

+<a class="reference external" href="http://www.botinst.uzh.ch/static/HiCat/At_pre-process_tutorial.zip">pre-processing data (large!)</a>

 For the tutorial in R, download the archives below, unpack both of them, and open "HiCat-tutorial-arabidopsis.R" in a text editor and follow the instructions.
 Note that HiCat requires the R libraries "gplots" and "randomizeBE".
 You can install them with install.packages("gplots") and install.packages("randomizeBE").

 <a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/Rscripts.zip?raw=true">R-Scripts (including the R-tutorial script)</a>